alexandercerutti/passkit-generator/API.md

 **Description**:

-Will generate all the barcodes fallback starting from the first dictionary in `barcodes`.
+It will generate all the barcodes fallback starting from the first dictionary in `barcodes`.

 <br><br>
 ___